Morebec/ValueObjects/README.md

 // Since Enums have builtin validation,
 // the following line would throw an InvalidArgumentException:
 $direction = new CardinalPoint('North');
+// However the following would work:
+$direction = new CardinalPoint('NORTH');

-// Using in functions or class methods parameters public function changeDirection(CardinalPoint $direction) {
+// Using in functions or class methods public function changeDirection(CardinalPoint $direction) {
     // Testing equlity with string